Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qJ56jBYTtAc.md

 ### Transcript

-> will we see vehicles air vehicles sometime in the future i mean there's already one in there it delivers your stuff
+> will we see vehicles air vehicles sometime in the future I mean there's already one in there it delivers your stuff